dart-lang/site-www/src/_guides/language/sound-problems.md

 where `context2D` is defined.
 The `canvas` field is declared as `var` which, in classic Dart, types it as `dynamic` and silences all errors.
-Strong mode Dart infers `canvas` to be an Element.
+Dart infers `canvas` to be an Element.

 You can fix this error with an explicit type declaration: